yandex-cloud/docker-machine-driver-yandex/README.md

 - `--yandex-use-internal-ip`: Use the internal Instance IP to communicate
 - `--yandex-userdata`: Path to file with cloud-init user-data
 - `--yandex-zone`: Yandex.Cloud zone
+- `--yandex-fs`: Filesystem to attach to the instance.
+Format 'deviceName=FilesystemID'

 #### Environment variables and default values